ThembelihleMpila/ThembelihleMpila/README.md

 - 👀 I’m interested in analysing data,AI and handling data.
 - 🌱 I’m currently learning Data Science and AI Engineer
 - 💞️ I’m looking to collaborate on real life projects to enhance my skills
-- 📫 How to reach me on email thembelihle.mpila6th@gmail.com or Linkedin Thembelihle Mpila
+- 📫 How to reach me on email thembelihle.mpila6th@gmail.com or Linkedin www.linkedin.com/in/thembelihle-mpila-21696331b
 - 😄 Pronouns: ...
 - ⚡ Fun fact: The best way to predict future is to invent it.